micromdm/nanodep/docs/operations-guide.md

 > [!WARNING]
 > The `file` storage backend is deprecated in NanoDEP v0.4 and will be removed in a future release.

-Uses the `file` storage backend.
+Configure the `file` storage backend.
 This backend manages DEP authentication and configuration data within plain filesystem files and directories.
 It has zero dependencies and and should run out of the box.
 The `-storage-dsn` flag specifies the filesystem directory for the database.
 If no `storage-dsn` is specified then `db` is used as a default.

 *Example:* `-storage file -storage-dsn /path/to/my/db`